Welcome to the capital of Lebanon, beautiful Beirut!

 Obviously that is not a taxi in the photo! 😉

-Beirut is such an incredible diverse and cultural rich city.
-Some Beirut restaurant have amazing views, some are located in neighborhoods full of art and some are in a southern European style area.
+Beirut is such an incredibly diverse and culturally rich city.
+Some Beirut restaurants have amazing views, some are located in neighborhoods full of art, and some are in a southern European-style area.

 Outside of Beirut and especially in the south it is less safe.
 So I would not advise to go there.
 But, I have to say that all the great things to see and do in Beirut and places to eat are mostly in the city.